braxtonhall/galvanize-scheduling/README.md

 The Interview Scheduler queries for data from your Microsoft Office Enterprise account regularly to ensure that it does not store anything that's stale.
 In order for this to work, some small steps need to be taken to ensure your Enterprise account is ready.

 1. Ensure that the rooms in your office are registered as Resources on your Enterprise platform.
 An administrator can register them [here](https://admin.microsoft.com/Adminportal/Home#/ResourceMailbox).
 As well, for each room, under Resource Scheduling,
-	- Turn on "Automatically process even invitations and cancellations."
+	1. Turn on "Automatically process even invitations and cancellations."
-	- Remove "Limit event duration."
+	2. Remove "Limit event duration."
-	- Open "Scheduling permissions."
+	3. Open "Scheduling permissions."

 	More information can be found [here if logged in as the resource](https://outlook.office365.com/mail/options/calendar/resourceScheduling) and [here](https://kb.wisc.edu/office365/40547#permissions).

 2. Ensure you have added a your employees who are candidates for conducting an interview together in an Office group.
 The recommended group name is `Interviewers`.
 Any group can be retrieved as "Interviewers," however the system will default to `Interviewers`.
 To change this default, refer to the Environment section below.

+3. Give all administrators of the system the requisite permissions in your Azure Portal.
+	1. Navigate to Home > Users > User > Assigned Roles
+	2. Set the users' permissions.
+In order for them to effectively leverage the system, they must have permission to manage enterprise apps, view other users' schedules, and edit other users' schedules.

+4. Register an app on Azure.
+Afterward, edit the application's authentication permissions to allow for Microsoft redirects to and from the application.
+	1. Navigate to Home > Azure Active Directory > App Registrations > Applicaton > Authentication
+	2. Register the following addressed
+		- `<UI_URL>`
+		- `<UI_URL>/candidates`
+		- `<SERVER_URL>`
+		- `<SERVER_URL>/callback`

-3. Under your Enterprise [Azure portal's](https://portal.azure.com) OAuth scope page, open the needed Microsoft Graph API permissions.
+5. Under your Enterprise [Azure portal's](https://portal.azure.com) OAuth scope page, open the needed Microsoft Graph API permissions.
 	1. Navigate to Home > Azure Active Directory > App registrations > App name > View API permissions
 	2. Turn on the following permissions
 	  - Calendars.ReadWrite.Shared **Delegated**